-Equal Access/ "Every person shall have a right to attend the public schools of the town where he resides.
-Non-Discriminati No person shall be excluded from or discriminated against in admission to a public school on Law and of any town, or in obtaining the advantages, privileges and course of study of such public Policy school on account of race, color, sex, religion, national origin, sexual orientation, or disability."
+Equal Access/ Non-Discriminati "Every person shall have a right to attend the public schools of the town where he resides.
+No person shall be excluded from or discriminated against in admission to a public school on Law and of any town, or in obtaining the advantages, privileges and course of study of such public Policy school on account of race, color, sex, religion, national origin, sexual orientation, or disability."
 (Mass.
 General Laws, chapter 76, Section 5, Chapter 282 of the Acts of 1993.)
 Students have equal access to school, courses, extracurricular activities, and employment opportunities.

-Non-immigrant status Nantucket Intermediate School is authorized under federal law to enroll all students regardless of their legal immigration status. ---------------------- --
+Non-immigrant Nantucket Intermediate School is authorized under federal law to enroll all students status regardless of their legal immigration status.

-Nantucket The Administrative Team of Nantucket Intermediate School includes:

-Intermediate Evemarie McNeil - Principal

-School Donna Johnson - Assistant Principal
+Nantucket The Administrative Team of Nantucket Intermediate School includes: Intermediate Becky Janda - Principal School Administration Donna Johnson - Assistant Principal Dr. Eddie Wilkin - Assistant Principal Intern